kubeflow/manifests/README.md

 ### Change default user password

-If you have an identy provider (LDAP,GitHub,Google,Microsoft,Bitbucket Cloud,LinkedIn,OIDC,SAML,GitLab) available you should use that instead of static passwords and connect it to oauth2-proxy or Dex as explained in the sections above.
+If you have an identy provider (LDAP,GitHub,Google,Microsoft,OIDC,SAML,GitLab) available you should use that instead of static passwords and connect it to oauth2-proxy or Dex as explained in the sections above.
 This is best practices instead of using static passwords.

 For security reasons, we don't want to use the default static password for the default Kubeflow user when installing in security-sensitive environments.
 Instead, you should define your own password and apply it either **before creating the cluster** or **after creating the cluster**.